 - To travel is to improvise.
 This will on occasion extend to eating times.
 The difference made by a timely granola-type bar can be substantial both to one's individual comfort and to nipping the stirrings of crabbiness that can magnify into group negativity.
 You might bring some snacks that won't spoil, and you might consider not eating them all on the flight over. [!]
 There will be such snacks available for purchase over there, of course, too.

-Anywhere in Greece you can buy cheap hats (for the sun), post cards, medication in emergencies (get prescriptions beforehand), batteries, laundry and hand soap.
-Do not waste suitcase space bringing, for example, laundry soap.
+Anywhere in Greece you can buy cheap hats (for the sun), post cards, medication in emergencies (bring prescriptions with you), batteries, laundry and hand soap.
+Do not waste suitcase space bringing, for example, a large box or bottle of laundry detergent.

 Medicines: If you are currently taking any medication for any reason, carry all that you will need with you AND a copy of the prescription with you.
 It is wise to carry also some over-the-counter medicine for stomach upsets, headaches, and sunburn, especially if you are given to these conditions.
 Likewise for those susceptible to motion sickness on airplanes, on ferries, or on buses on winding roads.